Our partner, Cigna, offers newcomers peace of mind. Get a free quote!

 Again, the services provided by each of these phone carriers are very similar and are priced at nearly identical levels.
 Let’s look at how the 1st level flankers compare to the Big Three and the 2nd level flankers:

-Mid-size data: All three of these phone providers offer competitive plans when it comes to mid-size amounts of monthly data.
-From 2GB-15GB, it’s worth checking out the offers available in your province.
-As of April 2021, our research showed plans available for 3GB of data at as little as $40/month and 15GB for as little as $65/month — but pricing may change with time and could differ from province to province.
+Mid-size Data: All three of these phone providers offer competitive plans when it comes to mid-size amounts of monthly data.
+From 2GB-20GB, it’s worth checking out the offers available in your province. s of July 2024, our research showed mid-size data plans available at as little as $40/month and 15GB for as little as $65/month — but pricing may change with time and could differ from province to province.
 As the Big Three don’t cater to these mid-size amounts of data, the flankers are the place to look.

 Customer Service & Rewards: Koodo, Virgin, and Fido are known for their high levels of customer service, allowing you to communicate with a representative in-person, by phone, email, and livechat.
 In addition, they offer perks and rewards to their customers.
 Offers on exclusive plans, device upgrades, bonus data, and deals with other businesses in Canada are common examples of their perks, but you’ll have to check with each provider to see what options they have running now.